bhuga/quantity/README.md

 fine for simple conversion use cases.
 If it breaks, please email the author for a full refund.

-Specifically broken in this version are some operations on well-defined higher dimensions:
+Specifically broken in this version are some operations on named higher dimensions:

-    1000.mm * 1.mm * 1.mm == 1.millilieter  #=> true
+    1.liter / 1.second                      #=> should be 1 liter/second, but explodes
+    1.liter.convert(:'mm^3') / 1.second     #=> 1000000.0 millimeter^3/second

     1.milliliter / 1.mm                     #=> should be 1000.mm**2, but kaboom

 If you just work with units derived from the base dimensions, there aren't